beavan-james/Stockidence/README.md

 ## What this is

-A data engineering portfolio project: a **stock confidence rating pipeline**.
+A **stock confidence rating pipeline**.
+The scoring logic is a relatively determinstic as I wanted to focus more on the data ingestion and app it self rather than the algorithm.
-The point is the pipeline — ingestion, orchestration, incremental loads, staleness handling, warehouse layering — not the model.
-The scoring logic is a simple, deterministic rule set kept deliberately transparent (never a black box).
+Though once I finish a MVP, I will revist the scoring logic and run backtests.

 **The problem it answers:** *"I want to buy this stock but don't know if it's a good time, and I don't have time to research it."* The app outputs, for any
 ticker:

 - a **confidence rating** + advice (`strong buy / buy / hold / sell / strong sell`)
-- a **separate volatility score** (never blended into the confidence rating)
+- a **separate volatility score**
 - for buy-rated tickers: an **advised buy price**, **stop-loss price**, and **holding-style advice** (long-term hold / swing trade / day trade)